 This summary highlights certain information contained in this Proxy Statement.
-This summary does not contain all of the information that you should consider, and you should read the entire Proxy Statement carefully before voting.
+This summary does not contain all of the information that you should consider, and you should read the entire Proxy Statement carefully before votina.

 "We," "our," "us" and the "Company" refer to RLJ Lodging Trust.
+This Proxy Statement, the proxy card and our 2022 Annual Report to Shareholders are first being made available to our shareholders on or about Thursday, March 30, 2023.

-RLJ Lodging Trust 2022 Annual Meeting of Shareholders
+RLJ Lodging Trust 2023 Annual Meeting of Shareholders

-WHEN Friday, April 29, 2022 12:30 p.m.
+Friday, April 28, 2023, at 12:30 p.m.
 Eastern Time